 Emerging Artists Roundtable

-Sessions will focus on learning about how to carve a place for yourself and your own work in the Canadian Theatre landscape.
+Each season, 8-10 young professionals participate in a series of four sessions that focus on learning about how to carve a place for yourself and your own work in the Canadian Theatre landscape.

 It’s free.
 Refreshments are served.
 Space is limited.

 - Meet fellow emerging artists from other universities

 - Discounts on workshops